-Several years ago, I watched a gripping spy thriller starring Gina Davis and titled The Long Kiss Goodnight.
-The plot is centered around a sassy and popular elementary school teacher in a small town, along with her eight-year-old daughter and boyfriendmain character had been found washed ashore on a New Jersey beach, being two months pregnant and fully amnesiac.
-Having never remembered her real name, “Samantha” hired a number of ineffective private investigators over a period of eight years to try to discover her past.
+Several years ago, I watched a gripping spy thriller starring Gina Davis titled The Long Kiss Goodnight.
+The plot is centered around a sassy and popular elementary school teacher in a small town, along with her eight-year-old daughter and boyfriend the main character had been found washed ashore on a New Jersey beach, being two months pregnant and fully amnesiac.
+Having never remembered her real name, “Samantha” hired several ineffective private investigators over eight years to try to discover her past.
 During the Christmas holidays, she is involved in a tragic car accident and hospitalized with a concussion.
 Then she begins to reconnect with her true self, a much more dangerous woman named Charly who informs her in a dream that she is coming back.
 Coming back meant Charly would be taking over her personality once again.
 As the movie unfolds, Charly is revealed to be a top assassin for the CIA, which is a far cry from her previously adopted small-town persona.
 The movie depicts her breaking free from her amnesia and returning to her true self.
 As expected, she goes after the bad guys with several violent and bloody fight scenes and plenty of explosives.

 Pray this prayer with me:

 Holy Spirit, I give you my yes.
 I want to be made whole, but I am scared and I feel weak.
 Help me to see past my issues and look to the many rewards ahead.
 Give me solid reasons to finish my healing journey and never quit.
 Take the lead, Holy Spirit, and anoint me for inner healing and deliverance.
 Let every yoke be broken and enable me to help others break yokes, too.
 Amen.